raul23/search-ebooks/README.rst

 Examples
 ========
-We will present search examples that are not trivial in order to show the potential of the ``search-ebooks`` script for searching for complex types of query.
+We will present search examples that are not trivial in order to show the potential of the ``search-ebooks`` script for executing complex queries.

 This is the ``~/ebooks/`` folder that contains the files which we will search from in the following examples: